Pete Wallroth – Founder & CEO

 Her background includes a degree in Contemporary Performing Arts and a Master’s Degree in Arts Health, with a particular interest in facilitating inclusive education.
 Louise went on to run her own Arts Cafe for 5 years, gaining experience and knowledge in employment law, business finance, management and events.

-In 2012, while pregnant with their 3rd child, her husband was diagnosed with advanced metastatic Bowel Cancer and she decided stop working to look after her family.
-He was given a terminal prognosis in 2013 but still continues to have treatment and they have been active fundraisers and advocates of various cancer charities ever since.
+In 2012, while pregnant with their 2nd child, her husband was diagnosed with advanced metastatic Bowel Cancer and she decided stop working to look after her family.
+He was given a terminal prognosis in 2013 and they have been active fundraisers and advocates of various cancer charities.
 Working for Mummy’s Star is just what she had been looking for.

-Tracey joined the Mummy’s Star team in December 2015
+Liz joined the Mummy’s Star team in April 2017.

 Dr Richard Simcock – Advisor (Oncology)